 Costa coffee shop

 The Costa coffee shop, next to the restaurant, serves drinks, cakes and sandwiches.

 Opening hours: 7.30am - 8pm Monday to Friday, 8am - 8pm Saturday and Sunday.

 Please note that debit and credit cards are only accepted at Ingredients restaurant and Costa.
-The shops and tea room only accept cash.

 There is a cash machine on the ground floor of the Wells Wing, opposite the lifts.
 A charge is made by the operators for using their dispenser.